DonikaXhani/SLR_FAIR-for-Explainable-ML/README.md

 In our SLR, we have also analyzed papers from Nature.com, but it is not possible to export the results of the search queries from there.
 Hence, we had to access the papers one by one by reading it in the database and then only export the ones that meet the inclusion criterias.

-The folder selected papers contain the list of the final selected primary studies.
+The folder selected papers contains the list of the final selected primary studies.

+The analyzed ontology can be found in this repository: https://github.com/pNakagawa/ExplainableMLOntology